junxit/us-congress-bills-110/metadata.md

 - 2007-12-17 — Mr. Crowley moved to suspend the rules and pass the bill.
 - 2007-12-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 1170). (text: CR H15497-15498)
 - 2007-12-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 1170).(text: CR H15497-15498)
+- 2007-12-18 — Received in the Senate.
+- 2008-01-22 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2008-04-24 — Cleared for White House.
+- 2008-04-24 — Passed Senate without amendment by Unanimous Consent.
+- 2008-04-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-04-24 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S3411-3412)
+- 2008-04-24 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S3411-3412)
+- 2008-04-28 — Message on Senate action sent to the House.
+- 2008-05-01 — Presented to President.
+- 2008-05-01 — Presented to President.
+- 2008-05-06 — Became Public Law No: 110-209.
+- 2008-05-06 — Became Public Law No: 110-209.
+- 2008-05-06 — Signed by President.
+- 2008-05-06 — Signed by President.